gurongzhang/DAT505-GitHub/Session7/README.md

    }
    ```
 3. The ptimization method will be showed in the Session8 to fix the 'corner eyes problem'
-4. To understand better about the coordinates transformation:
+4. To understand better about the *coordinates transformation*:
    * [Coordinates Transformation1](https://blog.csdn.net/weitaming1/article/details/82387091)
    * [Coordinates Transformation2](https://blog.csdn.net/yrbin666/article/details/44565731)